ugobriasco/gastronomycon-server/README.md

 # Grocerybot

 ## Intro
-Grocerybot is a server-side application for suppoprting multilingual grocery lists.
-It provides and handles a customizable list of grocery products accessable via REST API.
+This is the server-side application of Grocerybot - a microservice for multilingual grocery lists.
+It provides and handles a customizable list of grocery products, accessable via REST API.
+The default client application can be found [here](https://github.com/ugobriasco/grocerybot-cli).

 Visit the [official page](http://46.101.201.71:3000), collaborate to the project on [GitHub](https://github.com/ugobriasco/grocerybot-server), or contact the author [Ugo Briasco](http://ugobriasco.me) on [Slack](https://matchyourtie.slack.com/messages/general/whats_new/).